Azure/azure-rest-api-specs/specification/confluent/resource-manager/readme.md

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for ContainerInstance.
+This is the AutoRest configuration file for Confluent.

 ---
 ## Getting Started
-To build the SDK for ContainerInstance, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for Confluent, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`